aliasrobotics/RVD/docs/TAXONOMY.md

 - **CVE**: CVE identification number (if exists of the bug).
 The Common Vulnerabilities and Exposures (CVE) List CVE® is an archive (dictionary according to the official source) of entries—each containing an identification number, a description, and at least one public reference—for publicly known cybersecurity vulnerabilities.

 - **keywords**:
-	This is a comma-separated list of key words; e.g.,: "xacro, gazebo, urdf, driver"
+	This is a comma-separated list of key words; e.g.,: "xacro, gazebo, urdf, driver".
+Keywords should ideally match with the labels for each ticket/issue.
+This will facilitate searches and keeping tickets organized.

 - **system**:
 	This is an identifier for the robot system or component where the flaw applies (e.g., kobuki, motoman, mavros).
 If it's a confidential system, then just put the value "confidential".